vaelgates/arkose/operations-lead.md

 </ul>

 <h3>About Arkose</h3>
-<p><a href="/">Arkose</a> is an early-stage field-building nonprofit with the mission of improving the safety of advanced AI systems to reduce potential large-scale risks.
+<p><a href="{{ '/' | relative_url }}">Arkose</a> is an early-stage field-building nonprofit with the mission of improving the safety of advanced AI systems to reduce potential large-scale risks.
 To this end, Arkose focuses on supporting researchers, engineers, and other professionals interested in contributing to AI safety.
 We do this by:</p>
 <ul>
 <li>Hosting calls and other support programs that provide connections, resources, and tailored guidance to researchers, engineers, and others with relevant skill sets to facilitate their engagement in AI safety technical research.</li>
 <li>Advancing understanding of AI safety research and opportunities via outreach and curating educational resources.</li>